 Memory has always been at the forefront of phenomenological research, spanning from the study of recollection and retention to forgetfulness and the constitution of historical tradition.
 From a phenomenological viewpoint, the analysis of memory posits a number of issues that are connected to time awareness but also to the role of perception, recollection, imagination, and affect in generating, maintaining, and activating memory.
 A less prominent aspect concerns the possibility of collective memory.
 What is the difference between individual and collective memory?
 What is the structure of collective memory, if any?
 Can memory be shared?
 What are the ethical and political implications of collective memory?
 Are there distinctive experiences that distinguish collective memory from a historical tradition?
 We welcome submissions addressing these or other questions related to the theme of collective memory.

 Submissions should be made via the JBSP website, selecting the special issue “Wolfe Mays Essay Prize” when submitting.
 The deadline for submissions is 31 March 2023.
-Any questions can be addressed to Darian Meacham ([email protected]).
+Any questions can be addressed to JBSP Editor-in-Chief Dr Darian Meacham at [email protected].

 > Essay Prize theme announced: June 2022